theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Interview/Company/amazon_oa.md

         for (int i = 0; i < data.size(); i++)
         {
+            // add a five star to ith product
+            // test which product we should add a five star to so that
+            // can maximize the score
-            // add a five star to ith product double c = (data[i][0] + 1)* 1.0/ (data[i][1] + 1) - data[i][0] * 1.0/ data[i][1];
+            double c = (data[i][0] + 1)* 1.0/ (data[i][1] + 1) - data[i][0] * 1.0/ data[i][1];
             if(maxCon < c){
                 maxCon = c;
                 productItem = i;
             }
+            // calculate current scores
             cSum += data[i][0] * 1.0 / data[i][1];
         }

-        cSum = cSum - data[productItem][0] * 1.0 / data[productItem][1];
+        // subtract the old score for the product item and add the score after adding a five-star score cSum = cSum - data[productItem][0] * 1.0 / data[productItem][1];
         data[productItem][0] = data[productItem][0] + 1;
         data[productItem][1] = data[productItem][1] + 1;